kaleungting/friends_study/interview_questions/general/data_structure.md

     - fast

 It takes an input, hashes it and converts it into an integer used as an index to place in the buckets.

+Hashing Algorithm -> transfer key to index
+SUM of ASCII code, modulo by length of array

+open addressing -> if there is a collision, find a free space to fill the key

+-resizable hashtable, based on load factor
+- linkedlist to address collision